-As an engineer early in his career, Jay Elbettar was impressed with code officials, the limitless knowledge they had on many topics, whether it might be adding a screened-in porch or safety guidelines for a 45-story building.
-He is a registered professional engineer in the states of California, Georgia, Florida and Texas.
+As an engineer early in his career, Jay Elbettar was impressed with code officials and with the seemingly limitless knowledge they had on many topics, from adding a screened-in porch or to safety guidelines for a 45-story building.
+He is a registered professional engineer in the states of California, Georgia, Florida, Colorado, Tennessee, Nevada and Texas.

-“I still have a lot to learn,” said Elbettar, Building Official for Mission Viejo, Calif.
-“There are always more certifications and such you can achieve. … I want to help the Members know that those opportunities are available to them … to help make them better code officials for their municipalities.”
+“I still have a lot to learn,” said Elbettar, building safety manager for the City of Lake Forest, Calif.
+“There are always more certifications and such you can achieve. … I want to help the members know that those opportunities are available to them … to help make them better code officials for their municipalities.”

-As Mission Viejo’s Building Official since 2010, Elbettar manages and directs the operation of the Building Division through Charles Abbott Associates.
-He oversees plan checks, inspections, counter operations and permit issuance.
+Elbettar recently came to his position with the City of Lake Forest.
+When he was Mission Viejo’s building official, Elbettar managed and directed the operation of its building division through Charles Abbott Associates.
+He oversaw plan checks, inspections, counter operations and permit issuance.

 Plan checking is where Elbettar began his code career in 1990 with the city of Glendale, Calif.
-Before that, the graduate of the University of Baghdad and the University of Southern California, always amazed at how structures were built, focused on engineering.
-Born in Michigan, he followed his father, a professor of linguistics, to the Middle East, where he wound up with a varied educational and work experience, including a stint as a construction engineer with the Greek firm Helliniki Techniki S.A., in the Middle East.
+Before that, the graduate of the University of Baghdad and the University of Southern California who was always amazed at how structures were built, focused on engineering.
+Born in Michigan, he followed his father, a professor of linguistics, to the Middle East, where he obtained varied educational and work experiences, including a stint as a construction engineer with the Greek firm Helliniki Techniki S.A. in the Middle East.